Euroclass cables and data or fibre optic cabling in which these standards are affected?

 What is BS 6701:2016+A1:2017?

-It references telecommunication cables and their reaction to fire performance in regards to CPR (Construction Products Regulation)
+To begin with, it references telecommunication cables and their reaction to fire performance in regards to CPR (Construction Products Regulation)

 “For new installations and the refurbishment or extension of existing installations within the external fire barrier of the building, installation cables which are subject to the CPR shall as a minimum meet the requirements of Euroclass Cca, s1b, d2, a2.”

-The Product sheet from the Excel Cabling Brand Manufacturer Highlights these changes and standard – CPR and BS6701:2016+A1:2017 At a glance...
+To illustrate this the Product sheet from the Excel Cabling Brand Manufacturer Highlights these changes and standard – CPR and BS6701:2016+A1:2017 At a glance...

 What is CPR?